sachin23-an/sachin23-an/README.md

 I build quantitative research tools and trading infrastructure from first principles.
 My work spans backtesting engines, time series forecasting, derivatives pricing, and risk measurement — all implemented in Python with production-ready code quality and reproducible research practices.

 Currently pursuing B.S.
-Data Science at IIT Madras (online program, 2023–2027).
+Data Science at IIT Madras.
 I focus on the intersection of statistical modelling, financial markets, and systematic strategy development.

 ---